 I thought it would be a great idea to organize my washi in the smaller drawers.
-I picked up one of them up to measure and the width fits perfects inside those small drawers.
+I picked up one of them to measure and the width fits perfectly inside those small drawers.
 Bless IKEA with their clever products!

 I had to cut them lengthwise but the width was a perfect fit.
 I marked and cut 2 pieces that will fit in 2 of the drawers.
 I have more of those inserts if I ever decide to make more space for washi tape.

 One insert was enough to fill the 2 drawers.
 Now I can put my most used washi tape here and have it available on my desk.